-- 1. Teachers assigned responsibility for Coaching school sponsored teams other than as part of their primary duties (e.g., a teacher might be assigned coaching duties in lieu of instructional time) will be entitled to additional compensation of Two Thousand Four Hundred Dollars (\$2,400) for coaching soccer, volleyball or basketball and One Thousand Six Hundred Dollars (\$1,600) for coaching track. - 2.
-Teachers who are asked by the Principal to take on duties in addition to those listed above and their professional obligations identified in Article VI will be paid additional compensation based on the time agreed for performance of such duties at a rate of Twenty-Five Dollars (\$25.00) per hour. - 3.
+- 1. Teachers assigned responsibility for coaching interscholastic athletic teams or advising schoolsponsored activities other than as part of their primary duty (i.e., a teacher may be an activity advisor as part of their instructional obligations, such as Model United Nations) shall be entitled to compensation as set forth in Schedule B of this agreement. - 2.
+Teachers who are asked by the Principal to take on duties in addition to those listed above and their professional obligations identified in Article VI will be paid additional compensation based on the time agreed for performance of such duties at a rate of twenty-five dollars (\$25.00) per hour. - 3.
 Serving as a substitute teacher shall be voluntary.
-It is further understood that serving as a substitute teacher shall not constitute additional compensation.
+Full time teachers who agree to serve as a substitute teacher during their duty-free prep hour, or part time teachers who agree to serve as a substitute teacher outside of their scheduled teaching periods, shall be paid at a rate of twenty-five dollars (\$25.00) per hour.
+Likewise, when full time teachers who agree to serve as acting principal spend more time than their normal workday fulfilling that duty (e.g., driving around the island to determine road safety conditions), they too shall be paid at a rate of twenty-five dollars (\$25.00) for the additional time.